-The Collection Fund: Epsom and Ewell Borough Council is required by statute to maintain a separate fund for the collection and distribution of amounts due in respect council tax and national non-domestic rates (NNDR).
+The Council is required by statute to maintain a separate fund for the collection and distribution of amounts due in respect council tax and national non-domestic rates (NNDR).
 The funds' key features relevant to accounting for council tax in the core Statement of Accounts are:

 - in its capacity as a billing authority an authority acts as an agent.
-The Council collects and distributes council tax income on behalf of the major preceptors and itself. - while the council tax income for the year credited to the Collection Fund is the accrued income for the year, regulations determine when it should be released from the Collection Fund and transferred to the General Fund of the Council.
-The amount credited to the General Fund under statute is an authority's precept or demand for the year plus the Council's share of the surplus on the Collection Fund for the previous year or less its share of the deficit on the Collection Fund for the previous year; and this amount may be more or less than the accrued income for the year in accordance with GAAP, although in practice the difference would usually be small.
+The Council collects and distributes council tax income on behalf of the major preceptors and itself.
+Also, since April 2013, the Council collects and distributes business rates income (NNDR) on behalf of the major preceptors, itself and central government. - while the council tax income for the year credited to the Collection Fund is the accrued income for the year, regulations determine when it should be released from the Collection Fund and transferred to the General Fund of the Council.
+The amount credited to the General Fund under statute is an authority's precept or demand for the year plus the Council's share of the surplus on the Collection Fund for the previous year or less its share of the deficit on the Collection Fund for the previous year; and this amount may be more or less than the accrued income for the year in accordance with code, although in practice the difference would usually be small.

-The Code requires that council tax income is included in the Comprehensive Income and Expenditure Account to be the amount that under regulation was required to be transferred from the Collection Fund to the General Fund of the Council.
-From the year commencing 1 April 2009, Council tax income included in the Income and Expenditure Account for the year shall be the accrued income for the year.
+The Code requires that council tax income is included in the Comprehensive Income and Expenditure Statement to be the amount that under regulation was required to be transferred from the Collection Fund to the General Fund of the Council.
+Council tax and NNDR income included in the Comphrehensive Income and Expenditure Statement for the year shall be the accrued income for the year.

-For the billing authority the difference between the income included in the Income and Expenditure Account and the amount required by regulation to be credited to the General Fund shall be taken to the Collection Fund Adjustment Account and included as a reconciling item in the Statement of Movement on the General Fund Balance.
+For the billing authority the difference between the income included in the Comprehensive Income and Expenditure Statement and the amount required by regulation to be credited to the General Fund shall be taken to the Collection Fund Adjustment Account and included as a reconciling item in the Statement of Movement on the General Fund Balance.